pyccel/pyccel/tutorial/functions-as-arguments.md

 end program prog_prog_boo
 ```

-in the next example we can see how functions-as-arguments feature can be useful.
+In the next example we can see how functions-as-arguments feature can be useful.

 Here, the function `print` takes as argument the function `sum` which does the sum of the results of the two functions `num_1` and `num_2`.